MaciekLesiczka/bazof/README.md

 ## Project Structure

-The Bazof project is organized as a Rust workspace with multiple crates:
+The Azof project is organized as a Rust workspace with multiple crates:

-- **bazof**: The core library providing the lakehouse format functionality
+- **azof**: The core library providing the lakehouse format functionality
-- **bazof-cli**: A CLI utility demonstrating how to use the library
+- **azof-cli**: A CLI utility demonstrating how to use the library
-- **bazof-datafusion**: DataFusion integration for SQL queries
+- **azof-datafusion**: DataFusion integration for SQL queries

 ## Getting Started